 In this paper, we compare four supervised machine learning algorithms and their average performance.
 We implemented a support-vector machine, logistic regression, k-nearest neighbors, and a random forest on a dataset containing primarily categorical data related to a patients symptoms.
 This task involved using this secondary information to predict the primary tumor site of patients.

 Reinforcement Learning for a GridWorld inspired maze task

 This project uses reinforcement learning techniques to teach a computer agent how to navigate a maze-like environment in order to maximize a reward signal by evading bombs that are fixed in location.
-The agent ultimately learns the optimal path to cell within the grid that is most rewarding; a chest.
-I use an on-policy first-visit Monte Carlo and a Q-Learning approach.
+The agent ultimately learns the optimal path to the cell within the grid that is most rewarding; a chest.
+I use an on-policy first-visit Monte Carlo and a Q-Learning approach to this task

 In this mock-up paper, I use three supervised-learning algorithms to conduct a binary classification on three datasets acquired from the UCI machine learning repository.
 I compare the accuracy of a logistic regression, k-nearest neighbors, and random forest classifier.

 In this short post, I take some time to elaborate on my experience working as a research assistant at the San Diego Zoo.
 Routine visits for data collection on primates would allow me to deepen my own understanding of observational research.
-Abstractions pertaining to cognitive phenomena involving apes are supplementary to the understanding of human sociality.
+Abstractions pertaining to cognitive phenomena involving apes are helpful for better understanding human sociality.

 As a team member, I helped contribute to an assignment where multivariate models were used to predict the weight of a fish given relevant parameters.
 This was done using an existing dataset, and models were compared using a cross-validation technique to assess the degree of error regarding the model's predictions.